 In Year 3 (July 2018 - June 2019) the Facility:

-interviewed alumni from 2011 and 2016 online and via telephone;
+interviewed alumni from 2011 to 2016 online and via telephone;

 visited and conducted Case Studies in Vietnam (Women in finance), Cambodia (Health), Mozambique (Agriculture, food security and natural resources), Papua New Guinea (Information Technology) and Pakistan (Governance and leadership) on alumni who completed their studies in Australia between 1996 to 2005.